unboxed/be_valid_asset/README.md

     BeValidAsset::Configuration.feed_validator_path = '/feed/check.cgi'

 If you are doing more than the occasional check, you should run your own copy of the validator, and use that.

 Instructions here: [http://validator.w3.org/docs/install.html](http://validator.w3.org/docs/install.html),  [http://jigsaw.w3.org/css-validator/DOWNLOAD.html](http://jigsaw.w3.org/css-validator/DOWNLOAD.html) or [https://github.com/w3c/css-validator-standalone](https://github.com/w3c/css-validator-standalone) and [http://validator.w3.org/feed/about.html#where](http://validator.w3.org/feed/about.html#where)

 ### Caching

-be\_valid\_asset can cache the responses from the validator to save look-ups for documents that haven't changed.
+be_valid_asset can cache the responses from the validator to save look-ups for documents that haven't changed.
 To use this feature, it must be enabled, and a cache path must be set:

     BeValidAsset::Configuration.enable_caching = true
     BeValidAsset::Configuration.cache_path = Rails.root.join('tmp', 'be_valid_asset_cache')

-By default, cache busters for `href` and `src` attribute values are stripped eg `src="/images/test.jpg?8171717"` is cached as `src="/images/test.jpg"`.
+By default, cache busters for `href` and `src` attribute values are stripped like `src="/images/test.jpg?8171717"` is cached as `src="/images/test.jpg"`.
 If this is unwanted, add the following to the configuration file:

     BeValidAsset::Configuration.markup_cache_modifiers = []